vega/vega-lite/CONTRIBUTING.md

 ### Code Coverage

 When checking for code coverage, we require that your PR tests cover at least the same percentage of code that was being covered before.
-To check the code coverage, you can see the link in the job log of your Travis test, from the Github page of your PR, or on `https://codecov.io/gh/vega/vega-lite/commits`.
-It'll be usually in the form of `https://codecov.io/gh/vega/vega-lite/commit/your-full-head-commit-number`.
+To check the code coverage, you can see the link in the job log of your Travis test, from the Github page of your PR, or on `https://codecov.io/gh/vega/Vegemite/commits`.
+It'll be usually in the form of `https://codecov.io/gh/vega/Vegemite/commit/your-full-head-commit-number`.
 Under the *Files* and *Diff* tab, you can check your code coverage differences and total.
 In *Files*, you can check which lines in your files are being tested (marked in green) and which are not (marked in red).
 We appreciate PRs that improve our overall code coverage!

 # Note

-Vega-Lite enables a number of open-source applications including user interface tools ([PoleStar](https://github.com/uwdata/polestar) and [Voyager](https://github.com/uwdata/voyager)) and visualization recommender ([Compass](https://github.com/uwdata/compass)).
+Vegemite enables a number of open-source applications including user interface tools ([PoleStar](https://github.com/uwdata/polestar) and [Voyager](https://github.com/uwdata/voyager)) and visualization recommender ([Compass](https://github.com/uwdata/compass)).
 Look at their contribute pages if you are interested!

 - [Voyager: Contribute](https://github.com/uwdata/voyager/wiki/Contribute)